 - Complete the application for North Orange Continuing Education

-- You will receive a Banner ID by email within 48 hours of finishing the application
+- You will receive a Student ID by email within 48 hours of finishing the application

 2. Make an appointment with a DSS counselor